Milton W. Humphreys

-Milton W. Humphreys (September 15, 1844 – November 20, 1928) was an American Confederate sergeant during the American Civil War of 1861-1865 and an early scholar of Ancient Greek and Latin in the United States.
+Milton Wylie Humphreys (September 15, 1844 – November 20, 1928) was an American Confederate sergeant during the American Civil War of 1861-1865 and an early scholar of Ancient Greek and Latin in the United States.
 He was the first professor to introduce the Roman pronunciation of Latin in the United States while teaching at Washington and Lee University.
 Additionally, he was the first Professor of Latin and Greek at Vanderbilt University and the University of Texas at Austin.
 He spent the rest of his career at the University of Virginia.
 He also served as the President of the American Philological Association in 1882–1883.

 Biography

 Early life

 Milton Wylie Humphreys was born on September 15, 1844, in Greenbrier County, West Virginia, when it was still part of Virginia.
 His father was Andrew Cavet Humphreys and his mother, Mary McQuain (Hefner) Humphreys.
 He was raised as a Presbyterian.
 He was educated at the Mercer Academy in Charleston, West Virginia.
 He then attended Washington and Lee University in Lexington, Virginia (then known as Washington College), but he dropped out to join the war efforts.
 Shortly after the war, he taught school.
 He returned to Washington and Lee, and finally received a master's degree in 1869.
 He then received a PhD from the University of Leipzig in Leipzig, Germany.